 The Ice Maker

 If you’ve ever looked into ice makers you will know they can be expensive.
 You’ll find everything from a fancy full-sized refrigerator that makes one clear ice sphere at a time to a modest, countertop clear ice maker.
 Since I don’t need that much ice at one time, a tray of ice in less than 15 minutes is perfect.
 I make some in advance and store in some reusable bags that keep everything fresh.
 The ice maker comes with a scoop and a drain in the back so you can easily dry out the machine.
+(For more on how to keep it clean, check out this post.)
 The one I have is not a freezer so you do have to empty the ice and not store it in the machine.

 Finding the perfect bar stool is not easy.
 You want one that is comfortable and stylish, and available!
 (The backorders on things is no joke.)
 I also figured out that I really wanted stools that could swivel all the way around.
 This makes for the best experience for sitting at the bar and hanging out with a larger group of people in the basement bar area.
 These ones were perfect, and they’re vegan!
 One of my friends loved them so much that he bought them for his bar already.

 Other Things I Love in the Basement Bar